-\paragraph{Alternative image encoders.} Although our approach uses CLIP~\citep{clip} as an encoder backbone, we validate our robustness to alternative, common choices, and specifically SigLIP2~\citep{tschannen2025siglip}.
-The results in \cref{tab:ablation_comprehensive} indicate that changing the encoder does not significantly alter our performances.
+Although our approach uses CLIP~\citep{clip} as the encoder backbone, we validate our robustness to an alternative, common choice: SigLIP2~\citep{tschannen2025siglip}.
+The results in \cref{tab:ablation_comprehensive} indicate that this change does not significantly alter our performances.
 We leave further tuning of encoders to future work.